Macron loyalist sees reform success despite protests, popularity drop

-Benjamin Griveaux, a junior economy minister, said he had heard a lot of scepticism about the government’s ability to deliver on its program to revitalize France, but he was confident Macron would succeed where others had failed.
+Benjamin Griveaux, a junior economy minister, said he had heard a lot of scepticism about the government’s ability to deliver on its programme to revitalise France, but he was confident Macron would succeed where others had failed.

 The reforms to France’s complex employment laws, which many businesses say have deterred investment and job creation, were met with demonstrations on Tuesday, but participation was lower than during attempted reforms under previous governments.